a-agmon/rs-rag-svc/README.md

 - Rust (latest stable version)
 - Cargo
-- OpenRouter API key (for LLM communication)
+- OpenRouter API key (for LLM communication) / or any other provider supported by Rig

 ### Setup